 At first we were shown into a large back room, but the air-conditioning there was too severe for enjoyment so we moved back to the warm front room, where we could see right into the beautiful flaming core of the pizza oven.

 Like so many French so-called pizzerias, this one served a full menu as well as pizzas, and we try to keep away from pizzas except as a last resort, mainly because they often are a last resort.

 Villages with no eateries at all will often have a pizza van that calls in, selling nothing but pizzas and drinks.

 For this evening’s dinner we chose the three-course formula for €14.90.
 While we waited for our crudités and salad to appear, we enjoyed the sight of the gadget that made the pizza bases.

 The chef put a ball of dough on a metal plate and pressed a button, whereupon another plate came hurtling down and flattened the ball into a circle of just the right thickness, then rose again.
 Very entertaining.

 Our main courses were entrecôtes in a rich sauce, with potato gratin, and to finish we had an apple tart and a cheese platter.

-I was so replete by then that all of the cheeses ended up in my ever-ready plastic bag for tomorrow’s lunch.
+I was so full by then that all of the cheeses ended up in my discreet plastic bag for tomorrow’s lunch.